qsolace/ams-council-rss/feeds/README.md

 # Feeds
 This directory contains all the RSS feeds related to AMS Council.
 - `agenda-feed.rss` includes the full text of AMS Council agendas and links to supporting documents.
-It is updated twice a day Thursday-Sunday and twice an hour Monday-Wednesday (to account for retrieving agendas in the days before a wednesday council meeting being more timely)
+It is updated once a day Thursday-Sunday and every three hours Monday-Wednesday (to account for retrieving agendas in the days before a Wednesday council meeting being more timely)

 ## Future Feeds
 The following feeds are being considered for future implementation, along with some excuses for why they probably won't be implemented: